 In a world filled with solid concrete and asphalt driveways, the stone can seem downright quaint.
-Stone has been used on driveways walkways and paths of all kinds for centuries.
+For centuries, stone has been used on driveways walkways and paths of all kinds.
 And it makes for one of the least expensive driveway options.
-Yes, those loose stones can cause some problems.
-Cars may drag them into the garage, and humans may drag them into the house, but these are easily fixed problems.
-The following are some pros and a con to help you decide if you want a crushed stone driveway…
+Loose stones can cause some problems because cars may drag them into the garage, and humans may drag them into the house, but these are problems that can be easily fixed.

 Pro: Looks Great With a Lower Price Tag